zidnyyasrah/brain-tumor-prediction/README.md

 ## **Objective**

-We will assist medical personnel by creating a Convolutional Neural Network (CNN) model to classify brain tumors from MRI scan results and predict the difference between tumorous brains and normal brains.
+I will assist medical personnel by creating a Convolutional Neural Network (CNN) model to classify brain tumors from MRI scan results and predict the difference between tumorous brains and normal brains.

 ---